Nelon111/cyberbuddies/README.md

-# Déola's Couture - Fashion House Website
+# Velaora's Couture - Fashion House Website

-A complete fashion house website built with HTML, CSS, and JavaScript for our Miva Cybersecurity group project.
+A complete fashion house website built with HTML, CSS, and JavaScript for our Miva CSC 106 group project.

 ## Project Overview

-This website showcases a luxury fashion house called " Couture" and includes all required features for the university assessment task.
+This website showcases a luxury fashion house called " Velaora's Couture" and includes all required features for the university assessment task.

 ## Features